LIDILE/VizLing/README.md

 ## Installation
-Software requirements:
+Software requirements :
 R software package must be installed.

-R package requirement
+R package requirement :

-Download:
+Download :

 First copy this project to some directory on your computer